spanndemic/mobilecpptutorials/docs/_posts/2017-09-15-hello-world-app-part-1.md

 ![C++ Console]({{ "/assets/images/hello-world-part-1/cpp_console.png" | prepend:site.baseurl }} "C++ Console")

-In the next tutorial, we’ll tackle generating project files with GYP, implementing our working C++ code in Objective-C, and finally publishing to an iOS device or simulator.
+In the next tutorial, we’ll tackle implementing our working C++ code in Objective-C, and publishing to an iOS device or simulator.